vdeborto/toy-difusion/README.md

 # toy-difusion
-A toy diffusion with JAX
+A toy diffusion model with JAX